HilscherAutomation/netPI-nodered/README.md

 ### License

+Copyright (c) Hilscher Gesellschaft fuer Systemautomation mbH.
+All rights reserved.
-View the license information for the software in the project.
+Licensed under the LISENSE.txt file information stored in the project's source code repository.

 As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).
 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.

 [![N|Solid](http://www.hilscher.com/fileadmin/templates/doctima_2013/resources/Images/logo_hilscher.png)](http://www.hilscher.com)  Hilscher Gesellschaft fuer Systemautomation mbH  www.hilscher.com